0cjs/sedoc/8bit/cbm/basic.md

 For using BASIC routines to continue parsing the line after the `SYS` call, see [Borrowing ML from BASIC][pickett85].

+### Saving Memory/Machine-Language Programs

+A secondary address of `1` on a `SAVE` command will mark the file as a binary file to be loaded at the location given in the first two bytes, when later loaded with `,8,1`.
+(This will not clear the current BASIC program, but may make it unrunnable.)

+    REM Save $C000-$CFFF
+    POKE 43,0:POKE 44,192
+    POKE 45,0:POKE 46,208
+    POKE 55,255:POKE 56,255
+    SAVE "ML",8,1
+    REM Reset above to previous values when done.

 Internals
 ---------